Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

-The bummalo (fish), especially when dried and eaten as an accompaniment with curry.→ bummalo
+[mass noun] The bummalo (fish), especially when dried and eaten as an accompaniment to curries.→ bummalo

 - ‘Grey mullet and herring were also salted and dried, when they were known as bokkems, used like Bombay duck.’

 - ‘Before the ban, Britons ate 13 tons Bombay duck annually.’

 Mid 19th century: alteration of bummalo by association with Bombay (Mumbai) in India, from which bummalo were exported; the reason for the use of the term duck is unknown.

 Are you looking for a word for a foolish person?
 We explore twelve interesting words to describe the dunderheads in your life.

 Before you run for the hills, let’s run through a list of ‘run’ expressions that are running through our minds.